knative/docs/serving/samples/helloworld-kotlin/README.md

         }.start(wait = true)
     }
     ```
+3. Switch back to `hello` directory

-3. Create a new file, `build.gradle` and copy the following setting
+4. Create a new file, `build.gradle` and copy the following setting

    ```groovy
    buildscript {